loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 $

 The first argument of $"unpairAll"$ is the statically known environment
-$Gamma$, and the second argument is variable name of the lambda bound environment. $"unpairAll"$ should insert the let-binds, keeping the original names of the variables.
+$Gamma$, and the second argument is the variable name of the lambda bound environment. $"unpairAll"$ should insert the let-binds, keeping the original names of the variables.

 Because the closures are converted, the corresponding commands must also be